Raman Parasuraman

 Raman Parasuraman is a 1980 Indian Tamil-language film, directed by M. S. Gopinath.
 The film stars Sivakumar, Latha, Rathi, Sathyaraj and Pandari Bai.
 It was released on 19 September 1980.
+The film was a remake of director's own Telugu film Ramudu Parasuramudu.

 Plot

-Three antique statue smugglers kill a husband and wife and let their two sons as orphans.
+Three antique statue smugglers kill a husband and wife and leave their two sons as orphans.
 The two brothers get separated.
-While the elder named Parasuraman grows as an outlaw with a strong urge to take revenge of the three who killed his parents, the younger named Ram becomes a doctor.
+While the elder named Parasuraman grows as an outlaw with a strong urge to take revenge on the three who killed his parents, the younger named Ram becomes a doctor.
 Parasuraman goes in search of those three overseas and kills all of them.
 The brothers ultimately reunite.